4 Factors Affecting Your Worker’s Compensation PremiumMay 26, 2017

 Other premium modifying factors are the schedule credits or debits that an insurance company files for.
 The company can evaluate the un/favorability of the risk and either apply a policy credit or debit.
 Many times, schedule credits and debits are not used; however, operating your business within industry best practices, conducting loss control analysis on a regular basis, and taking other measurable initiatives to provide the safest workplace possible for your employees are all things that make the case to an underwriter to apply additional crediting to your worker’s compensation policy.

-It’s important to understand how your Worker’s Compensation premiums are calculated so you can better understand how you may be able to positively affect your company’s bottom line by taking advantage of the various ways to keep costs in check.
+It’s important to understand the basics of Workers Compensation and how your Worker’s Compensation premiums are calculated so you can better understand how you may be able to positively affect your company’s bottom line by taking advantage of the various ways to keep costs in check.
 A licensed insurance agent in your state can help you to determine areas where you may be able to manage costs more effectively.
 Call (717) 665-2283 to talk to a Ruhl Insurance agent today!